ynput/OpenPype/website/docs/admin_hosts_blender.md

 import TabItem from '@theme/TabItem';

 ## Blender requirements
-Blender's integration requires to use **PySide2** module inside blender.
+Blender integration requires to use **PySide2** module inside blender.
 Module is different for Blender versions and platforms so can't be bundled with OpenPype.

 ### How to install